 Germany’s DAX was up 0.4 percent, led by a 15 percent rise in drugmaker Stada after the company said it had received two offers for the acquisition of the company, one of which is private equity group Cinven Partners LLP.

 MSCI’s broadest index of Asia-Pacific shares outside Japan gained 0.5 percent, with resource-related stocks again the driving force, while Japan’s Nikkei rose 0.4 percent.

 U.S. futures pointed to a higher open on Wall Street.
 The S&P 500, Dow Jones Industrials and Nasdaq Composite all posted record closing highs on Friday.

 Comments from Trump on Thursday that he plans to announce what he said would be the most ambitious tax reform plan since the Reagan era in the next few weeks rekindled hopes for big tax cuts.

-Economic data from major economies has also been upbeat, including Friday’s Chinese trade figures, while U.S. corporate earnings have been also solid so far.
+Economic data order generic accutane online from major economies has also been upbeat, including Friday’s Chinese trade figures, while U.S. corporate earnings have been also solid so far.

 In the weekend meeting with Japanese Prime Minister Shinzo Abe, Trump held off from repeating harsh rhetoric that accused Japan of taking advantage of U.S. security aid, stealing American jobs and “playing money markets.”
 Nor were currency issues discussed.